 Tracking down our female ancestors requires thinking “outside the box”.
 Always focusing on her may not yield our desired results.
-By taking our focus off of our female ancestor, we can be sure of exhausting all possibilities of finding her in the records.
+By taking our focus off of our female ancestor and shifting that focus to other family members and even friends in her life, we can be sure of exhausting all possibilities of finding her in the records.

 Today, we are going to focus on your elusive female ancestor’s children.

-How To Track Your Female Ancestor Using Her Children’s Records
+How To Track Your Females in the Family Tree Using Her Children’s Records

 If you know or suspect you know a woman’s child, check for the child’s birth record.
 A child’s birth record will typically state the mother’s maiden name.
 Birth records include the traditional birth certificates (of more “modern” times) or birth/baptism records recorded in the church or parish records.
 Birth announcements found in newspapers will yield at least a woman’s first name.